raryelcostasouza/zDislocker/README.md

 # Installation instructions
 sudo ./install.sh

-Note: to enable non-admin users to mount/umount Bitlocker protected drives, by default, during the installation a rule is added to the /etc/sudoers file.
+Note: to enable non-admin users to mount/umount BitLocker protected drives, by default, during the installation a rule is added to the /etc/sudoers file.
 This rule allow all users to execute the script util-root.sh (where the root commands needed for mounting/umounting are located).

 # WARNING!!!
 The proper and safe way to eject the BitLocker encrypted drives is using this app.